gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 exclude a Kubernetes cluster from the provisioning, selectively turning off this feature for the cluster.

-Even though we will always run the reconciliation loop, by default it will be a no-op, since there will be no resources to provision, so users need to explicitly create KubeProvision resources to start actively using this new feature.
+Even though we will always run the reconciliation loop, by default it will be a no-op, since there will be no resources to provision, so users need to explicitly create KubeProvision resources or a Role with kubernetes_permissions to start actively using this new feature.
 We also will explicitly require labels to be present for the resource to be provisioned to the Kubernetes cluster, making it more difficult to accidentally misuse the feature.